If forgiveness is divine, does one need to be a saint?

-Naikan practice is centered around the act of forgiveness and is a structured method of self-reflection.
+Naikan therapy is centered around the act of forgiveness and is a structured method of self-reflection.
 What actually makes it different from other forms of therapy is the relational context versus individual-centered perspective.
 This other-centered perspective is a source of new insights and a means by which transformation occurs.

 Perspective taking has been linked to empathy which in turn has been shown to be an aspect determining one’s capacity towards forgiveness in several research articles (McCullough & vanOyten Witvliet, 2002).
 Some studies show that the more self-focused and egotistical a person is the harder it is for them to feel connected to others (Emmons, 2000).